BitsTensor/samavesasthalah/NetWeave-project-Yashswany/NetWeave-project-Yashswany/README.md

 ## Usage
 - 1. download this rapository.
-- 2. open file NetWeave.pkt with cisco packet tracer.
+- 2. open file NetWeave-project-yashswany.pkt with cisco packet tracer.

 ## License
 - This project is licensed under the MIT License.